g-wilson/seba/README.md

 It is assumed you will use your own separate for storing account data related to your application.
 SEBA is not designed to provide full-featured user profile or team management system, you can build that on top of the basic authenticated identity flows.

 The scope claim can be used for basic permissions checks.
 At the moment scopes are always determined by the client configuration, they are not part of the oAuth grant.
 The value is a space-delimited list of strings.

+When `sfv` is `true` this means the session can be considered elevated after a hardware-2FA assertion was performed.

 **ID Token claims**